 Certain Cottage Cheeses

-To be clear: Not all cottage cheeses contain probiotics.
+To be clear: Not all cottage cheeses contain probiotics or the benefits that other fermented foods offer.
 But Good Culture’s tubs are packed with live and active cultures, and they come in a variety of sweet and savory flavors like tomato, olive, and blueberry açaí chia.
 Though dairy products are packed with slow-digesting protein and have been shown to enhance probiotic absorption, that doesn’t make this product a clear-cut winner or loser.
 “Cottage cheese is generally high in sodium—and this line is no different—so people with elevated blood pressure may want to skip it.
 People who bloat easily and those with lactose intolerance should also pass on it,” advises Koszyk.
 The Bottom Line: This is definitely healthy enough to be an Eat This! but don’t make it your go-to source of probiotics unless the rest of your diet is relatively low in salt.

 If you’re a lactose-intolerant cheese lover, a kefir-based, crumbly salad-topper may be for you.
 Kefir, a tangy, sour-tasting drink made from fermented cow’s milk, is 99 percent lactose free and contains 12 key cultures for a happy, healthy belly. “[Products like these are] minimally processed and are a good source of calcium.
 Overall, it’s not a bad way to get some probiotics in,” says Koszyk